 - 150. Special Problems in Plant Breeding and Genetics.
 First or second term.
 Credit one or two hours.
 Open to properly qualified seniors.
 Prerequisite, Plant Breeding 101 or 103 and permission to register.
 Members of the Plant Breeding staff. - 211.
 Statistical Methods of Analysis.
-First or second term.
+Second term.
 For graduate students only.
 Th 1.40-4.
 Plant Science.
-Assistant Professor LIVERMORE.
+Assistant Professor Livermore.

 Fee, \$2.

 222. Seminar.
 Second term.
 For graduate students only.
-W II.
+W 11.
 Plant Science.
 Professors Emerson, Love, Myers, Bussell, Fraser, and Wiggans, Assistant Professor Livermore, and Dr. Dorsey.